soatok/mastodon-e2ee-specification/README.md

 and the people they tag can read the conversation.
 However, no such end-to-end encryption is currently implemented in Mastodon's direct messages.

-There have been [prior attempts to deliver E2EE in Mastodon](https://github.com/mastodon/mastodon/pull/13820), but they were not spearheaded by cryptography experts.
-The linked pull request proposed an HMAC-SHA256 _over the plaintext_ to achieve message franking.
-This was also implemented entirely in Ruby, which means that the Mastodon server administrator could read everything... thereby failing to achieve the _end-to-end_ part of end-to-end encryption.
+There have been [prior attempts to deliver E2EE in Mastodon](https://github.com/mastodon/mastodon/pull/13820), but this work is incomplete (i.e. only implemented in the server-side Ruby code), and was not spearheaded by cryptography experts.
+To wit: The linked pull request proposed an HMAC-SHA256 _over the plaintext_ to achieve message franking, when there are better ways to achieve these security goals without risking confidentiality.

 As cryptographers and security engineers, we aim to deliver end-to-end encryption to the Fediverse through ActivityPub, so that we might communicate privately when using Mastodon.
 Thus, while the goal is E2EE DMs in Mastodon, the scope will